haibianshifeng/Lattice-Boltzmann/README.md

 such as dealing with complex boundaries, incorporating microscopic interactions, and parallelization of the algorithm.[[1]](#1)

 This project hence aims to demonstrate the easy-to-parallelize property of the algorithm and exploits the graphical processing unit (GPU) for computing and rendering purpose.

+## Some results

-### Now you have seen a beautiful cow in water
+### Have you ever seen a beautiful cow in water?

 <p align="center">
   <img src="data/1.gif">